 Base salaries are designed to provide recurring compensation for the fulfillment of the duties and responsibilities associated with job roles, and are paid in cash on a semi-monthly basis.
 The base salaries for our executive officers are structured to be market-competitive and to attract and retain these key employees.
-An executive's base salary is also determined by reviewing the executive's other compensation to ensure that the executive's total compensation is in line with our overall compensation philosophy.
-On February 15, 2013, the Board of Directors appointed Mr. Lea, the company's Senior Vice President and Chief Financial Officer, to also serve as the company's Chief Operating Officer.
-At the same time, the Board of Directors also approved an increase in Mr. Lea's base annual salary from \$280,769 to \$295,000.
-Other than the increase to Mr. Lea's base annual salary in 2013, the Compensation Committee determined that no other changes should be made to the base salaries paid to our executive officers.
+Each executive officer's base salary is also determined by reviewing the executive officer's other compensation to ensure that the executive officer's total compensation is in line with our overall compensation philosophy.
+As a result of the positive vote by the Gastroenterology and Urology Devices Panel of the Medical Devices Advisory Committee (the "Panel") of the FDA regarding the safety, efficacy and benefit/risk ratio of the Company's Maestro Rechargeable System that occurred at the Panel's meeting on June 17, 2014, and after consideration of the peer group compensation study conducted by Pearl Meyer on behalf of the Company, the Board of Directors approved increases to the base annual salary of its executive officers, effective as of July 1, 2014.
+The Board of Directors adopted the salary increases based upon the recommendations of Pearl Meyer in order to align the compensation of the Company's executive officers with that of their peers in comparable companies.
+In 2015, the Committee determined that the salaries of the Company's executive officers were appropriate, and did not increase any executive officer's base salary.

 We have also entered into executive employment agreements and amendments to the agreements with Drs.
 Knudson and Tweden and Messrs.
-Lea and Donders that establish certain guaranteed minimum base salary and incentive compensation thresholds and provide other benefits described in more detail below under the heading "Executive Employment Agreements and Severance Benefits."
+Gladney, Lea, Hancock and Donders that establish certain guaranteed minimum base salary and incentive compensation thresholds and provide other benefits described in more detail below under the heading "Executive Employment Agreements and Severance Benefits."
 The base salaries recommended by the Compensation Committee and approved by the Board for Drs.
 Knudson and Tweden and Messrs.
-Lea and Donders have been consistent with these agreements since they were executed.
+Gladney, Lea, Hancock and Donders have been consistent with these agreements since they were executed.
+Dr. Shikora has not entered into an executive employment agreement, and Dr. Knudson's executive employment was terminated when he retired as an officer of the Company on December 31, 2015.
+Also, Mr. Hancock's executive employment agreement was terminated when he left the Company's employment on January 6, 2016.

-The Compensation Committee may adjust base salaries as warranted throughout the year for promotions or other changes in the scope or breadth of an executive's role or responsibilities.
-As discussed above, an adjustment was made in 2013 as a result of the Board of Directors appointing Mr. Lea, the company's Senior Vice President and Chief Financial Officer, to also serve as the company's Chief Operating Officer.
+The Compensation Committee may adjust base salaries as warranted throughout the year for promotions or other changes in the scope or breadth of an executive officer's role or responsibilities.